HyperviewHQ/hyperview_docs/documentation/firmware-management/index.rst

 * Administrators can run discoveries to detect assets with firmware version metadata.
 * Power Users and above can specify a Firmware Version value for manually created assets.

-In both cases you must :ref:`have access<Who-can-access-doc>` to the asset records to be able to see them.
+In both cases, you must :ref:`have access<Who-can-access-doc>` to the asset records to see them.

 =====================================================
 Reviewing firmware installations for a firmware group